How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Disease prevention

 Choose resistant corn varieties, such as Silver Queen or Sweet Sunshine, to reduce disease risk.
-Rotate crops each year to prevent issues like rust, which shows as reddish spots on leaves.
+Rotate crops each year to prevent issues such as rust, which appears as reddish spots on leaves.

 Compost plant residues to stop disease buildup in the soil.
 Avoid overhead watering, as wet leaves can promote the growth of problems like downy mildew.